ckan/ckanext-persona/README.markdown

   to login to
 - Generate better unique user names based on emails (e.g. first half of email, with a random number appended if necessary)
+- Give the user a chance to change the generated email address before their account is created
 - Implement logging-in via Persona without JavaScript
 - Add an API function to CKAN for searching for users by email, so this plugin doesn't need to access CKAN's model directly to do it